 - What is the treatment for fifth disease?

-- How is fifth disease spread, when is the contagious stage, and should I be isolated if I have fifth disease?
+- How does fifth disease spread?
+When is the contagious stage, and should I be isolatedif I have fifth disease?

 What are fifth disease symptoms and signs in children and adults?

-Though fifth disease generally occurs in children between 4-10 years of age, it can affect any age group, including adults.
-It most commonly occurs during the winter and spring.
-The illness classically begins with a low-grade fever and malaise (a sense of not feeling well).
-After about a week, this is followed by a characteristic bright red rash on the cheeks (the so-called "slapped cheeks" rash).
-Finally, after three to four days, a fine, red, lacelike rash can develop over the rest of the body.
-This rash may last for five days to a week and occasionally comes and goes for up to three weeks.
-The other symptoms are usually gone by the time the rash appears, and patients with the rash are usually not contagious.
-Unfortunately, as with many other viral illnesses, the features and timing of the different stages of illness are not always predictable.
+Fifth disease generally occurs in school-age children between 4-10 years of age, but it can affect any age group.
+Parvovirus infection most commonly occurs during the winter and spring.
+The illness classically begins with a low-grade fever, headache, runny nose, sore throat, and malaise (a sense of not feeling well).
+Of course, these cold-like symptoms mimic any other viral illness, so it is impossible to determine the cause early in the illness.
+After about a week, a characteristic bright red rash on the cheeks (the so-called "slapped cheeks") follows the initial symptoms.
+Finally, after three to four days, a fine, red, lace-like rash can develop over the rest of the body.
+This rash may last for five to seven days and occasionally comes and goes for several weeks.
+The other symptoms are usually gone by the time the rash appears.
+Patients with the rash are usually not contagious.
+Unfortunately, as with many other viral illnesses, the features and timing of the different stages of illness are often unpredictable.

-While the illness is not serious in children, around 5% of children and around 50% of adults with fifth disease can have joint aches and pains.
-This arthritis or arthropathy is more common in females than males and is usually temporary, lasting days to weeks, but may become a long-term problem for months.
-People with arthritis from fifth disease usually have stiffness in the morning, with redness and swelling of the same joints on both sides of the body (a "symmetrical" arthritis).
+Around 5% of children and about half of adults with fifth disease experience joint pains.
+This arthritis or arthropathy is more common in females than males, is usually temporary, lasting for a few days to weeks, and may become a long-term problem for months.
+People with arthritis from fifth disease usually have stiffness in the morning, with redness and swelling of the same joints on both sides of the body ("symmetrical" arthritis).
 The joints most commonly involved are the knees, fingers, and wrists.